 (d) Where subgrade conditions of proposed street areas are wet, springy or of such a nature that surfacing would be inadvisable without first treating the subgrade, the treatment of the subgrade shall be made in the following manner: The areas shall be excavated to a suitable depth below the proposed finished grade and filled with a suitable subgrade material as reasonably determined by the City Engineer.
 Where required by the City Engineer, a system of pourous concrete pipe subsurface drains or an alternate solution approved by the City shall be constructed beneath the surface of the parking area and connected to a suitable drain.
 After the subbase material has been properly placed and compacted, the street surfacing material, as described hereinabove, shall be spread thereon.

 B. Curbs.
 Curbing, either Belgian block, granite or concrete, is required along both sides of all streets.
 All curbing shall be laid in the manner approved by the City Engineer, including both horizontal and vertical alignments.
 Depressed curb ramps for the handicapped shall be installed at all radii in accordance with the laws of the State of New Jersey.

+1. New curbs constructed in combination with new streets approved as part of a subdivision and/or site plan shall be constructed in accordance with the standards established by the New Jersey Residential Site Improvement Standards (RSIS) (NJSA 5:21-1 et. seq.)

+2. Before any new construction work undertaken through a Construction Permit application and/or Board approved Resolution of Approval, areas of curb and sidewalk in existing disrepair, as determined by the Zoning Official, shall be repaired as part of the new construction in accordance with City standards.
+All sidewalks, curbs, and driveways, including repairs, replacement and reconstruction thereof, shall be constructed to the strict line and grade as established by the City Engineer and of the materials as specified by City standards.

+A. Whenever a sidewalk corner curb is repaired or replaced, the repair or replacement shall comply with the requirements of the American with Disabilities Act (ADA) requiring a ramp leading from the sidewalk to the road, through the curb, so as to, provide a smooth unrestricted passageway between the road and the sidewalk.
+In connection with the repair or replacement of any other curbs, the same compliance with ADA may be required, depending upon the availability of other ramps in the general vicinity.
+The owner and/or constrained doing the work must apply at the City Zoning Office for a permit and shall be advised of the applicability of the ADA requirements at that time.
+Specifications therefor are on file in the City Zoning Office.

 C. Sidewalks and aprons.